Jerry L. Ross

 Jerry Lynn Ross (born January 20, 1948, Crown Point, Indiana) is a retired United States Air Force officer, engineer, and a former NASA astronaut.
-Ross is a veteran of 7 Space Shuttle missions, making him the joint record holder for most spaceflights (a record he shares with Franklin Chang-Diaz).
+Ross is a veteran of seven Space Shuttle missions, making him the joint record holder for most spaceflights (a record he shares with Franklin Chang-Díaz).

 His papers, photographs, and many personal items are in the Barron Hilton Flight and Space Exploration Archives at Purdue University.
 He was inducted into the Astronaut Hall of Fame during ceremonies in May 2014.

 Ross is the author of Spacewalker: My Journey in Space and Faith as NASA's Record-Setting Frequent Flyer (Purdue University Press, 2013) with John Norberg.
 In March 2014, it was announced Spacewalker would be available in a French translation through the specialist aerospace publisher, Altipresse.

 Fellow astronaut, Chris Hadfield, describes Ross in his 2013 autobiography, An Astronaut's Guide to Life on Earth, as "the embodiment of the trustworthy, loyal, courteous and brave astronaut archetype."

 Education

 Ross graduated from Crown Point High School, Crown Point, Indiana, in 1966.
-He received a Bachelor of Science and a Master of Science degree in Mechanical Engineering from Purdue University in 1970 and 1972.
+He received a Bachelor of Science in 1970 and a Master of Science degree in 1972, both in mechanical engineering from Purdue University.
 At Purdue, he joined the Purdue Reamer Club.